canonical/netplan.io/examples.md

 ## Connecting to a WPA Personal wireless network

 Wireless devices use the 'wifis' key and share the same configuration options with wired ethernet devices.
-The wireless access-point name and password should also be specified:
+The wireless access point name and password should also be specified:

 ```yaml
 network: